 In this section

-Schedule 1 information requirements in the regulations would be covered in any brochure description and in our view the information would be discussed during the sales process, complementing the brochure description.
+Schedule 1 information requirements in the Regulations would be covered in any brochure description and in CTSI's view the information would be discussed during the sales process, complementing the brochure description.

 Schedule 4 lists the traveller's key rights prior to concluding a contract with one online travel service provider, no later than 24 hours after receiving confirmation of a booking with another 'linked' online travel service provider.
 The first online travel service provider will be fully responsible for the proper performance of the package as a whole.

-Website sales The website can be designed to provide all the Schedule 1 information and provide links to the Standard Information, ‘Key Facts’ (in Schedule 3), with the link to the actual Regulations: www.legislation.gov.uk/uksi/2018/634/contents/made
+Website sales: The website can be designed to provide all the Schedule 1 information and provide links to the standard information, 'key rights' (in Sch.3), with the link to the actual Regulations: www.legislation.gov.uk/uksi/2018/634/contents/made

-High street Agent (shop) sales The ‘key rights’ could be laminated and provided for the consumer before making the sale or the basic information could be read out to the consumer.
+High street Agent (shop) sales.
+The 'key rights' could be laminated and provided for the consumer before making the sale or the basic information could be read out to the consumer.
 Looking at the situation practically, the simplest solution would be for the consumer to be directed to the information in the brochure or website, especially the protection details in the 2018 PTRs.
-As explained above, the information in Schedule 1 would be discussed in the process of the sale.
+As explained above, the information in Sch.1 would be discussed in the process of the sale.

-Telephone sales The sales discussion should highlight the basic Schedule 1 information, which could be emailed to the consumer during the sales process or reference made to the organiser/ principal’s brochure or website.
-Then we come to the ‘key facts’.
-Access to the business’s website and direction as to where the legal information can be found is one possibility, or the consumer could be sent an email highlighting the information and told to refer to it while on the phone.
+Telephone sales.
+The sales discussion should highlight the basic Sch.1 information, which could be emailed to the consumer during the sales process or reference made to the organiser principal's brochure or website.
+Then we come to the 'key facts'.
+Access to the business's website and direction as to where the legal information can be found is one possibility, or the consumer could be sent an email highlighting the information and told to refer to it while on the phone.

 So now on to the exact information required and stated in the 2018 PTRs:

-As stated above, this is the information to be provided to the consumer, where applicable, before the conclusion of the package travel contract.
-If queried by consumers, we suggest you initially provide a comment: “The information requirements in the regulations will be covered in our online or brochure description and this information will, in addition, be discussed during the sales process, complementing the online or brochure description”.
+"The information requirements in the Regulations will be covered in our online or brochure description and this information will, in addition, be discussed during the sales process, complementing the online or brochure description".

 One of the most important issues is the insolvency protection information.
-The 2018 PTRs also require that before the consumer enters into a contract to buy a package holiday, the consumer must be given standard information about the protection provided by the regulations.
+The 2018 PTRs also require that before the consumer enters into a contract to buy a package holiday, they must be given standard information about the protection provided by the Regulations.

 This is the standard information required before every booking:

-- Information that the traveller may terminate the contract at any time before the start of the package in return for payment of an appropriate termination fee or, where applicable, the standardised termination fees requested by the organiser, in accordance with regulation 12 (1) to (6).
+15. Information that the traveller may terminate the contract at any time before the start of the package in return for payment of an appropriate termination fee or, where applicable, the standardised termination fees requested by the organiser, in accordance with reg.12 (1) to (6).